-That’s just one example.
-I’m sure just about all of you have Heard of World of Warcraft?
+I’m sure just about all of you have Heard of World of Warcraft.
 It’s practically gaming’s scapegoat, along with Call of duty.
-Because everyone knows that the only kind that exist are First person shooters. *cough sarcasm cough* No other genres exist!
-And Azeroth is where people go to die.
+Because everyone knows that first person shooters the only kind of game that exist.

 So say a quest only gives gold and you have plenty of gold, and want gear so you skip it.
 But what is gear for anyway?
 What are we going to use gold for?
 Why did we seek that power in the first place?
 Do we really need another +100 attack damage? or a .49 attack speed buff?

 Raiding in MMO’s is probably the worst example of this mentality. you get to the max level and finally you can participate in raid dungeons with groups of other players.
 In the raid zones is raid gear which you will never need unless you do the dungeon.
 So you raid in order to get gear to raid with.
-It’s baffling, right? circular logic.
-So if that is all the case, why bother with the notion of levels at all? it is really stupid.
-I like games that have that element of the now (a rare breed those are…) in them.
-Not the carrot on the proverbial stick waved in front of you.
+It’s baffling. if that is all the case, why bother with the notion of levels at all?
 And that mindset affects you in real life as well.

 I really hate that feeling.
 That lack of contentment.
 I miss that magical feeling of walking the streets of another world.
 Seeing the farmers go about their days, or the hubbub of corusant’s cantina.
 All I can think about is Numbers.
 The magic is gone.
 I think the idea that Video games making people more violent or aggressive is a little bit silly, But I can’t deny that they affect the way we think.